Trouble Ahead for Military Radars at S-Band

 S-band radars are already part of the missile warning for Alaska and the new system in Hawaii.
 Guam’s enhanced 360-degree defense, now under construction, also depends on S-band.
 As threats grow, S-band radars will be integral to protecting the continental United States, too.

-If Congress authorizes the FCC to sell licenses for the segments of S-band used by the military, the results could be catastrophic—and very costly to remedy.
+If Congress authorizes the Federal Communications Commission to sell licenses for the segments of S-band used by the military, the results could be catastrophic—and very costly to remedy.

-S-Band band (2000—4000 MHz) is for long range, precise tracking.
-On any given day, S-band radars are tracking real threats to the U.S. forces and our allies.
+S-Band band (2,000–4,000 megahertz) is for long-range, precise tracking.
+On any given day, S-band radars are tracking real threats to U.S. forces and our allies.
 S-band was involved in tracking the latest North Korean ICBM launch on a lofted trajectory on Oct.
 31. In the Middle East, S-band systems on Navy ships are at work intercepting Houthi attack drones.
-Of course, the S-band Aegis radar systems also helped track the 300 missiles and drones fired by Iran at Israel back on Apr.
-13, and the salvo of almost 200 more on Oct.
-1. Don’t forget the Russian warships in Cuba in June and the first-ever Chinese-Russian joint bomber patrol near Alaska in July.
+Of course, the S-band Aegis radar systems also helped track the 300 missiles and drones fired by Iran at Israel on April 13 and the salvo of almost 200 more on Oct.
+1. Don’t forget the Russian warships in Cuba in June and the first-ever Chinese–Russian joint bomber patrol near Alaska in July.

 The S-band radars are vital, and the need to fence off the military spectrum has been lost in the clutter for too long.

-There are plenty of cases where DoD and commercial providers co-exist quite well in the spectrum, such as when DoD purchases communications services, for example.
+There are plenty of cases in which the Department of Defense (DOD) and commercial providers co-exist quite well in the spectrum, such as when the DOD purchases communications services, for example.

 This is not one of those cases.

 Experts will tell you the S-band is particularly coveted for two reasons: First, it operates well in bad weather.
 Yes, raindrops and atmospheric conditions can weaken radio waves in some frequencies, degrading radar performance.
 Using the S-band avoids weather problems.
-After all, “you can’t control the weather in a war zone,” explained one radar manufacturer.
+After all, “you can’t control the weather in a war zone,” one radar manufacturer explained.

 Of course, it isn’t that simple.
 Inserting commercial users into the military wavelengths of S-band would significantly degrade the long-range tracking and discrimination function by squeezing the functionality of the smaller spectrum slice.
-The military radars wouldn’t have the “room” they need to function at full capacity, if restricted from a chunk of their required spectrum band due to new commercial users operating there.
+The military radars wouldn’t have the “room” they need to function at full capacity if they were restricted from a chunk of their required spectrum band because of new commercial users operating there.
 In this case, full capacity means range resolution and field of view, both quite essential for missile defense.
-Think of it as setting back American radars by forty years.
+Think of it as setting back American radars by 40 years.

 American economic prosperity does not depend on clearing S-band for commercial uses.
 Commercial wireless firms can cope with military radars in S-band by shifting their attention to other parts of the spectrum.

 It’s time for more awareness of the true costs of tampering with S-band.
-Fortunately, Senators Mazie Hirono (D-Hawaii), Angus King (I-Maine) and Deb Fischer (R-Nebraska) in a letter asked the Biden Administration not to run roughshod over the critical band.
+Fortunately, Sens.
+Mazie Hirono (D-Hawaii), Angus King (I-Maine), and Deb Fischer (R-Neb.) in a letter asked the Biden Administration to not run roughshod over the critical band.

 Considering the unprecedented threats to global security posed by Russia, China, and North Korea, this is no time to endanger national security with a misplaced S-band sale.